OzzGott/SustainableFarm/README.md

 The game is in danish and meant to show the balance needed in order to have a farm that is both profitable and green.

 ## Usage
-You can run the game by opening 'index.html' in any modern browser The game can also be embedded on any Squarespace site with a codeblock - tutorial not provided
+You can run the game by opening 'index.html' in any modern browser. <br/>
+The game can also be embedded on any Squarespace site with a codeblock - tutorial not provided

 ## License